-Falcon's traffic light logic can be controlled from the schedule tab in the admin center.
+Falcon's traffic light logic can be controlled from the schedule tab in the administration.
 Here you can see all different schedules listed.
 You can configurate the schedule via the small pen icon at the right end of the sheet.

 Falcon's traffic light logic for activities works according to a simple scoring system and similar to the Premier League.
-First, you determine how many days delay an activity is to receive a yellow or a red traffic light.
+First, you determine how many days delay an activity has to have to receive a yellow or a red traffic light.
 To stay with the football example, you determine the number of days delay after which an activity is considered undecided (yellow) and lost (red).
-In the next step, you determine how many points a green, yellow and red traffic light is worth.
+In the next step, you determine how many points a green, yellow and red traffic light gets.
 As default setting, Falon provides here, as in football, 3, 1 and 0 points.

 The system allows you to evaluate each activity individually.
 In the next step, the scoring system serves to assess how well the project is performing across the board.
 So the steps are:

-- The maximum possible number of points for each action is set in relation to the actual number.
+The maximum possible number of points for each measure is set in relation to the actual number.
 Enter limit values (in percent), from when the traffic light becomes red or yellow.

 A special feature is the delay tolerance!
 You can use the delay tolerance to determine the period in which an activity can still be ticked off as being on time after it is due.
 You can find out more here.